 What To Serve With This Sausage Stuffed Pork Tenderloin Recipe

 You want some lovely veg with this dish, something that’ll really compliment the flavors.
 I’d go with Crack Cauliflower or this Broccoli with Parm and Garlic that’s done in the air fryer.
 Another tasty pick are these Pesto Turnip Noodles!
+Or, try this air fryer pork tenderloin recipe.

 Is Keto Pork Tenderloin Freezer Friendly?